A tourist’s guide to Jerez

 Supermarkets

 Here are map coordinates of four supermarkets in Jerez.
-If you have the choice, visit the supermarket at siesta time, between 3.30 pm and 6 pm and you won’t have to battle the crowds.
+If you have the choice, visit the supermarket at siesta time, between 3.30 pm and 6 pm, and you won’t have to battle the crowds.
 Supermarkets are closed on Sundays and public holidays.
-There are a few minimarkets around who might be open though, for staples like bread, milk, whisky and Red Bull.
+There are a few minimarkets around who might be open on a Sunday though, for staples like bread, milk, whisky and Red Bull.

 Mercadona.
 This is our local and favourite, as it’s built inside an old sherry bodega and therefore has lots of space.
 A good spot to pick up a pack of jamón for your hotel room.